folio-org/okapi/doc/guide.md

 curl -w '\n' http://localhost:9130/_/modules
 ```

-but we still can not use them the way they would be used in a real
+but we still can not use them in the way that they would be used in a real
 system.
 Since each invocation of a module is on behalf of a tenant,
-we need to create some tenants, too.
+we need to create some tenants too.

 ### Creating tenants
 For this example we create two tenants.
 These are simple requests.